 Some simple precautions can minimize the trauma of dealing with hotel bedbugs.

 Rest assured (hmm, maybe that’s not the right term), bedbugs aren’t confined to hotels alone.
-They have been found in movie theatres, trendy shops, offices, moving vans, laundromats, public transportation, and yes, even in ambulances.
+They have been found in movie theatres, trendy shops, offices, moving vans, laundromats, public transportation (including cruise ships and airplanes), and yes, even in ambulances.